 Oh, what a gruesome knot suffering is!
 Pull and tug on those loops, and you will gradually loosen them up.
 One day the coils will fall, and you will stretch out in delight.
 Pull and tug, and be patient in your effort!

-May there come a time when rising suns are greeted with joy by all the living creatures they shine upon.
+May there come a time when rising suns are greeted with joy by all the creatures they shine upon.

-How do you find this place?
-How long will it take to get here?
+“How do I find this place?
+How long will it take to get there?”

 “Arrive?” you say; “But isn’t the journey the destination?
 Isn’t Utopia a place that doesn’t exist?
 And isn’t the quest for Utopia, as witnessed historically, a dangerous folly and an incitement to mischief?”

-My friend, that is not such a bad way for you to think about it.
+My friend, that is not a bad way for you to think about it.
 To be sure, Utopia is not a location or a form of social organization.

 The blush of health on a convalescent’s cheek.
-The sparkle of the eye in a moment of wit.
+The twinkling of the eye in a moment of wit.
 The smile of a loving thought… Utopia is the hope that the scattered fragments of good that we come across from time to time in our lives can be put together, one day, to reveal the shape of a new kind of life.
 The kind of life that yours should have been.

 I fear that the pursuit of Utopia will bring out the worst in you.
 Many a moth has been incinerated in pursuit of a brighter future.

 Seek the light!
-But approach with care, and swerve if you smell your wingtips singeing.
+But approach with care – and swerve if you smell your wingtips singeing.
 Light is for seeing, not dying.

 What is Body in Utopia?
-Body is a pair of legs, a pair of arms, a trunk and a head, all made of flesh.
+Body is a pair of legs, a pair of arms, a trunk and a head, all made out of flesh.
 Or not, as the case may be.